Series: templating

 Whether that is a good idea depends on what I want from my publishing system.
 That is why I want templates to act as mechanical stamps that receive prepared content.
 I use the next piece to make that trade-off explicit.

 In the next article I look at how that additional responsibility changes what templates are, and why it affects the clarity and predictability of the final HTML.
-If you want to continue, head to When Templates Start Making Decisions.
+If you want to continue, head to Templates as Pure HTML.

-If you missed the first piece, start with Why Websites Need Templates.
-It lays out the baseline that this piece builds on, and it frames why templates exist in the first place.
+If you missed the earlier piece, start with Why Websites Need Templates.
+It lays out why templates exist and why the shared frame matters.
+It also gives the baseline this piece argues against.

-Here is the template logic I am talking about:
+Here is the type of template logic I am talking about.
+It looks like layout, but it carries behaviour.

 {% if featured_posts.length > 0 %}